lukaspili/Mortar-architect/README.md

 ## Auto Stack & Auto Dagger2

 Because writing a class that implements `StackScope` for every ViewPresenter is boring and usually boilerpate, Architect provides an annotation processor that can generates the `StackScope` class for you.
-It also relies on [https://github.com/lukaspili/Auto-Dagger2](Auto Dagger2) for generating the Dagger2 components.
+It also relies on [Auto Dagger2](https://github.com/lukaspili/Auto-Dagger2) for generating the Dagger2 components.

 ```java
 // HomePresenter.java